nuuuwan/lk_parliament_docs/tests/data/en.md

         - process outsourcing or business process outsourcing or engaged in administration and accounts or related work in a back office in connection with any institution situated abroad;”.

-5. **Sinhala text to prevail in the case of inconsistency** - In the event of any inconsistency between the Sinhala and Tamil texts of this Act, the Sinhala text shall prevail.
+5. **English Acts of the Parliament can be purchased at the “P RAKASHANA  P IYASA ”, D EPARTMENT   OF G OVERNMENT  P RINTING , N O .
+118, D R .
+D ANISTER  D E  S ILVA  M AWATHA , C OLOMBO  8.** - In the event of any inconsistency between the Sinhala and Tamil texts of this Act, the Sinhala text shall prevail.